 Is there a treatment for McArdle disease?

 The best treatment at present is to improve aerobic fitness of our muscles by regular exercise within our limits.
-Many people can also benefit from strengt training to build muscle mass.
+Many people can also benefit from strength training to build muscle mass.
 Both these approaches should ideally be guided by an experienced physiotherapist.
+Guidance is available in the supplementary material to the Clinical Practice Guidelines.
 There is as yet no medical treatment.

 What research is going on into McArdle disease?